talonendm/talonendm.github.io/_posts/2020-10-07-test-post-jt.md

 ## Favicon

-Another test and this worked for browser, shortcut and Android:
+Favicon is the small icon on internet browser tab and icon e.g. in your mobile phone.
+Another test and this worked for browser, shortcut on the Windowd desktop and Android:

 - Thanks for [Paul C,'s Favicon instructions](https://ptc-it.de/add-favicon-to-mm-jekyll-site/) and check more details from this site.
 - [favicon editor](https://realfavicongenerator.net/favicon_result?file_id=p1eqvsnca8i0f1ijt14g81ficvhj6#.X--QzlUzapo)